-Alex Hammond is in his first year as the associate athletic director for football operations and fifth year overall on the Mountaineer Football staff.
-He has served as the director of football operations for the past four years after starting at WVU as the director of recruiting operations in August 2011.
+Alex Hammond is in his third year as the associate athletic director for football and seventh year overall on the Mountaineer Football staff.
+He served as the director of football operations for the four years after starting at WVU as the director of recruiting operations in August 2011.

 In his current position, he serves as chief of staff for the football unit, providing administrative oversight for the program and direct support to the head coach.